-Figure 12 Differences between annual water heads predicted by TEST and CTL simulations along the five sections at (a) 213 Bridge, (b) 312 Bridge, (c) Tielu Bridge, (d) Pingchuan Bridge and (e) Gaotai Bridge.
+Figure 13 Differences between annual water heads predicted by TEST and CTL simulations and terrain elevations along the five sections at (a) 213 Bridge, (b) 312 Bridge, (c) Tielu Bridge, (d) Pingchuan Bridge and (e) Gaotai Bridge.
 The discontinuous parts of the curves represent the river areas.